sseefried/inequality-denotational-hardware/Inequality.lagda.md

 We are immediately faced with the question: what should the type of this function be?
 The source type is easy.
 It should be the carry-in along with the two numbers to compare.
+Note, here we set the numbers to have the same bound `k` since we are looking at the specific case of comparing two numbers that use the same positional number system including the base of each digit.

 ```
 Cⁱ : Set → Set